Analog-Digital Quantum Computing with Quantum Annealing Processors: Experimental Results

 which is indeed reflected in the experimental measurements in Fig.~\ref{fig:4}d.

 To further demonstrate fine control over the effective XY Hamiltonian~\eqref{eq:H_eff}, we explore Anderson localization in a periodic 1D chain by programming individual detunings $\delta\Delta_i$ on the target qubits.
-Anderson localization and its many-body generalization describe how disorder halts the propagation of quantum particles through destructive interference and/or inefficient tunneling, resulting in their localization~\cite{PhysRev.109.1492, basko2006metal, nandkishore2015many, RevModPhys.91.021001}.
-In one dimension, even weak disorder suffices to localize all single-particle states, and non-ergodicity survives for sufficiently-weak interactions.
+Anderson localization and its many-body generalization describe how disorder halts the propagation of quantum particles and excitations through destructive interference and inefficient tunneling, resulting in their localization~\cite{PhysRev.109.1492, basko2006metal, nandkishore2015many, RevModPhys.91.021001}.
+In one dimension, arbitrarily weak disorder localizes all single-particle states.

 To probe this phenomenon, we excite odd-indexed qubits, initializing the system in the staggered configuration $\ket{1010\ldots}$.
-In an ergodic system, excitations should spread, driving the system towards equilibrium and erasing memory of the initial state.
+In a delocalized system, excitations should spread through the chain and erase the memory of the initial staggered state.
 The persistence of the initial spin density wave can be quantified by the imbalance~\cite{schreiber2015observation}, defined as

 where $p_\text{odd}$ and $p_\text{even}$ are average excitation probabilities of the odd and even qubits, respectively, with